-- · reading the corresponding sections of the textbook to be covered in class, - · reviewing class materials posted in Blackboard to be covered in class, - familiarizing yourself with the use of the covered methods and techniques in the statistical programming environment of your choice.
+- reading the corresponding sections of the textbook to be covered in class, - reviewing class materials posted in Blackboard to be covered in class, - familiarizing yourself with the use of the covered methods and techniques in the statistical programming environment of your choice.

 Homework assignments: There will be roughly weekly homework assignments throughout the term which will vary in length and content.
 Some involve in-class activities and continuing data analyses started in class, others involve solving exercises related to the material covered in class.
-Only 8 of your submissions will be grade, it is your responsibility to not submit a homework if you do not want it to be graded.
+Only 10 of your submissions will be graded.
+It is your responsibility to not submit a homework if you do not want it to be graded.
 Once the homework is submitted, you cannot withdraw that homework and it will count towards your final grade.
-When you have submitted 8 homeworks over the course of the semester, any following homeworks will not be graded or considered for the final grade.
-You will typically have 6 days to complete each homework.
-Due dates will be posted in Blackboard and your deliverables are submitted either on Blackboard or GitHub.
-Homework assignments will not be accepted late; late submissions will not count towards the 8 required submissions.
+When you have submitted 10 homeworks over the course of the semester, any following homeworks will not be graded or considered for the final grade.
+Homework assignments are typically due Tuesdays, 11:59 P.M. and you will typically have 6 days to complete each homework.
+Specific due dates and submission instructions will be posted in Blackboard and your deliverables are submitted either on Blackboard or GitHub.
+Late submissions will be penalized by reducing the total number of points possible by 20% of the original total number of points for each day late.
+For example, if a homework assignment is worth a total of 10 points, it will only be worth 8 points when submitted within the first 24 hours after the due date, 6 points when submitted during the second 24 hours after the due date, and so on.
+Submissions will not be accepted more than 4 days past the due date.